hl7-eu/laboratory/input/pagecontent/index.md

 ### The laboratory domain
 Clinical laboratory results play an important role in diagnosis, treatment, and follow-up of patients.
 The availability of high quality test results, and the capacity of sharing them, is therefore essential being often the basis for clinical decision making.
-For this reason the Laboratory has been selceted as one of the priority domains for the European EHR eXchange Format (E-EHRxF)
+For this reason the Laboratory has been selected as one of the priority domains for the European EHR eXchange Format (E-EHRxF).

 ### Scope